 This picture, however, is not always rosy.
 As with any form of recruitment, it is easy to get lost in the crowd.
 Not only that, but signing up to a lot of recruitment firms does not necessarily mean that you are guaranteed to gain employment.
 From experience and having spoken with others who have used recruitment firms, it may be the case that you only get temp roles.
 In itself this can be touch and go, as they can be shorter or longer than you expected.
 This may seem grey and gloomy, but on the plus side having this opportunity improves your CV and experience, which could aid your chances of getting a job.

 As outlined in my previous article, the legal market is a difficult one at the moment for graduates.
 It is because of this that any help you can get in trying to secure employment is automatically going to be beneficial; the more help the better.
 From my experience I have not seen a student at university who has already signed up with recruitment agencies, as it is mostly graduates who are looking for full time employment.
+This is why it’s important to make sure they are selecting a staffing agency that works with them, this will allow them to find the right job faster, ready for once they’ve graduated.
 I have found that legal recruitment firms are better placed to help graduates seeking employment in the legal sector than general recruitment firms.
 They have more specialised knowledge and know the market far better than those who do not deal with the legal industry on a day-to-day basis.
 It can be the case that dealing with non-legal recruitment firms feels like a more ‘alien’ experience.
 Legal recruitment firms are looking for particular legal attributes and qualities.
 These firms have positioned themselves in such a way that allows them to tap into these requirements more successfully than general recruitment firms.
 Legal recruitment firms are in a better position to care for the needs of those entering the legal market as they are more adept to dealing with clients in the legal industry, which only benefits those graduates looking for jobs.
 There is a better understanding of the needs of both employees and employers.

 Legal recruitment agencies could indeed help graduates more than they do at the moment.
 Perhaps these agencies could try and engage more undergraduate students nearing the end of their studies.
 I would have found this extremely useful, as it would have given me more of a grounding to look at alternative employment options whilst studying for my LLM.
 If there was a presence of legal recruitment firms within universities, especially in the final year of study, then this would greatly assist those who are about to graduate.